Click here to go to the Homemove site to bid for your new home!

 What are the Bands?

 You will be placed into one of four bands that show your priority for housing.
-Full details of who goes it which band are set out at the end of our booklet "How to apply for social housing". (pdf 638kb)
+Full details of who goes it which band are set out at the end of our booklet "How to apply for social housing". (pdf 638kb) - this booklet is currently being amended.

 - Band A is for households with an emergency or urgent priority to move.